srobo/ops-manual/annual-robotics-competition/kit-team.md

 The Kit Team is accountable to the Trustees.
 A report will be delivered by the committee member responsible for reporting to the Trustees, every 4 months, to update them on the work of the team and the state of the kit.

-Minutes of meetings should be made available to the general public although access to any sensitive commercial data, may be restricted to the Trustees.
+Minutes of meetings should be made available to the general public, although access to any sensitive commercial data may be restricted to the Trustees.

 ## Budget